logicalclocks/logicalclocks.github.io/docs/setup_installation/common/backup.md

 Once the backup is taken your cluster will be back up and running and ready to use.

 ## Restoring a backup
 Go to the Backup tab of the dashboard (left menu (1)) to the list of all the backups.
-This list is organized by clusters.
+This list is organized by cluster.
 For each of the clusters, you can see the state of the cluster (2) and the list of backups for this cluster (3).

 To be able to restore a backup the corresponding cluster needs to be [terminated](./dashboard.md#terminate-the-cluster).
 If your cluster is not terminated go and terminate it.
 Once the cluster is terminated you restore a backup by clicking on the _Restore_ button (4) of the backup you want to restore.